junxit/us-congress-bills-109/metadata.md

 - 2005-01-26 — Introduced in House
 - 2005-01-26 — Referred to the House Committee on Resources.
 - 2005-01-26 — Sponsor introductory remarks on measure.
 (CR E86-87)
+- 2005-02-11 — Executive Comment Requested from Interior.
+- 2005-02-15 — Referred to the Subcommittee on National Parks.
+- 2005-04-14 — Subcommittee Hearings Held.
+- 2005-05-18 — Committee Consideration and Mark-up Session Held.
+- 2005-05-18 — Ordered to be Reported by Unanimous Consent.
+- 2005-05-18 — Subcommittee on National Parks Discharged.
+- 2005-06-08 — Placed on the Private Calendar, Calendar No. 1.
+- 2005-06-08 — Reported by the Committee on Resources.
+H. Rept.
+109-114.
+- 2005-06-08 — Reported by the Committee on Resources.
+H. Rept.
+109-114.